jsoref/pdns/docs/lua-records/reference/dnsname.rst

   .. method:: DNSName:canonCompare(name) -> bool

-    Performs a comparaison of DNS names in canonical order.
+    Performs a comparison of DNS names in canonical order.
     Returns true if the DNSName comes before ``name``.
     See https://tools.ietf.org/html/rfc4034#section-6